ku8ar/rn/ios/Bridge/Bridge.docc/Bridge.md

 ### CocoaPods Setup in the React Native Project

-To properly link React Native dependencies into the `Bridge` framework, you need to update the `Podfile` in your RN project by adding a dedicated target section.
-Insert the following into your `ios/Podfile`:
+To properly link React Native dependencies into the `Bridge` framework, you need to modify the `Podfile` located in your React Native project's `ios/` directory.
+Add a dedicated target section like the one below:

 ```ruby
 target 'Bridge' do